ashuftw/ashuftw.github.io/_posts/2023-06-11-What-the-hell-is-water.md

 ---
 <div class="date" style="text-align: right;">June 17, 2023</div>

 A few weeks ago, I was in Berlin for a couple of days.
-It was my first time there so a friend decided to show me around town.
-It was sunny and bright and crowded, not unlike my hometown back in India.
+It was my first time there, so a friend decided to show me around town.
+It was sunny and bright, and crowded, not unlike my hometown back in India.
 As we rode our bikes around the city, I would get these ephemeral moments of nostalgia.
-I felt transported back in time when I would cycle home from Sunday Basketball practice at Madhavan Park.
+I felt transported back in time when I would cycle home from Sunday basketball practice at Madhavan Park.
 It really was something.

 I couldn't put my finger on it, and no, it wasn't Déjà vu.
 But if I could make a pithy contraction, it would be that places and moments can make you feel the same way you did, thousands of miles apart.